100 Good Skills to Put on a Resume [Complete Guide]

 skills section in a resume

-Most companies nowadays use Applicant Tracking Systems to help them go through the hundreds and thousands of resumes they receive every day.
+Most companies nowadays use Applicant Tracking Systems (ATS) to help them go through the hundreds and thousands of resumes they receive every day.

 ats skills in a resume